originalphoenix/I-Want-My-MTV/README.md

 Design Inspiration: https://www.behance.net/gallery/19435591/Songoroo

+API
+- Users that create playlists also delete them
+- Users that create playlists can only edit them
+- Lock down GET so that only the app can make requests to it
+- Need some way of relating "favorites" to a user account, not sure how yet :/

+Overall App Functionality
+- Ability to pull up user profiles & playlists via direct link
+- Get rid of that weird # thing in URLs
+- Responsiveness
+- ANIMATIONS ANIMATIONS ANIMATIONS HECK YEAH
+- 404 Handling
+- Error Handling in General lmao

+Sign Up/Sign In Pages
+- Remove Sidebar and Header from these views?
+- If Token is Set User Cannot go to Sign In or Sign Up
+- Button Changed back to Yellow (wtf??)
+- Sign Up Page needs to be full screen wizard a la typeform
+- Sign Up Photo Upload needs to work
+- Sign Up Page needs email confirmation & I am not a Robot Verification
+- STRETCH GOAL: Social Sign In/Sign Up

+Header/Footer Page (tv-tokyo.html)
+- ng-cloak on any angular variables
+- Hide User Account Stuff if User isn't logged in & Show Login Button
+- Search needs wired up (diff section)
+- Hook up Navigation to pages
+- Add Loading Overlay for ng-cloak (take from jukebox.html)

+Home Page
+- Featured Cards are broken (overlay sucks)
+- Set Playlist Card width
+- Show Playlists that have "featured" set to true
+- Most Played (add play count on playlist_load)
+- Layout should be in this order (Most Played, Your Playlists, Latest, Featured Tags)
+- Remove Half and Half at the Bottom (or maybe keep it but change the download app one)

+Genres Page
+- Find all available Genres and populate
+- If someone clicks on a genre tag show that as active and populate results from other page (could be anywhere)
+- Pagination

+Profile Page
+- FAVORITES I DON'T KNOW HOW TO DO THIS HECK
+- Get length of playlists with the same author name and show it in the created
+- Fix the Create Playlist Card (needs to look less like crap)
+- Hook up the Settings Form

+Create Playlist Page
+- Upload Playlist Image Modal
+- Confirm Modal on Save
+- Clean up Styles
+- Play button takes person to the youtube video? or maybe fills the search box with the video preview? idk

 Jukebox UI/UX
 - Clean up CSS
 - Add CSS Animations to everything
 - Show Icon where play button should be while youtube video is loading
 - When youtube status is ended, show a gradient background instead of the youtube screen
 - Fix the Modal for "playlist has ended" / Style it also
+- Modal picks first playlist with similar tags

 App UI/UX
 - Shove angular into everything once endpoints are set up